 Set a goal for your drive: How many pounds of food do you want to collect?
 Or how many items?
 Is there a certain percentage of participation you’d like from your participants (Like 2 items per participant)?

-Invite Missoula Food Bank staff to come meet your group: Our staff is happy to come and talk to your team about hunger in Missoula and how important your drive is to our store and community.
+Invite Missoula Food Bank & Community Center staff to come meet your group: Our staff is happy to come talk to your team about hunger in Missoula and how important your drive is to our store and community.

 Choose a theme: Do you want to gather all Baby products?
 Or household items?
 Or all tomato products?
 The possibilities are endless.
 We’re happy to coordinate with you on what our store needs most.

 Establishing a goal helps you to energize your participants, and it can add an element of friendly competition between classes, departments, or teams.

 Missoula Food Bank & Community Center can lend you bins or boxes.
 (We also have banners and coin canisters!)

 Use flyers in break rooms, posters, emails, Facebook, Instagram – any way you can think of that is appropriate to spread the news about your drive.
 (We have sample flyers you can download and print off in the “Downloads” section below).